Jaimilit/CrossFit-Signup/README.md

 * Example of format issue for the layout of the success page.
 ![Layout Format for Success Page](./static/assets/bugs/bug-layout-success.png)

 * Example of issues with functions between booking and booking_session not working correctly.
+Automated testing to fix issue.
 ![Booking Issues](./static/assets/bugs/bug-testing.png)

 | Bug| Solution | Fixed